 Forms and strengths

 Zomig comes as a nasal spray.
-It also comes as two types of tablets: one that you swallow and one that you dissolve in your mouth.
-(The latter are called orally disintegrating tablets and are sold under the name Zomig-ZMT.)
+It also comes as two types of tablets: a tablet that you swallow and an orally disintegrating tablet (one that you dissolve in your mouth).
+The latter is sold under the name Zomig-ZMT.

 The tablets, orally disintegrating tablets, and nasal spray are available in strengths of 2.5 milligrams (mg) and 5 mg.